FOSDEM/website/content/sponsors/gocardless.markdown

 In just 3 years GoCardless has become the UK’s largest Direct Debit provider, processing millions of pounds every day.
-Last year we grow by over 700%, and in the next 12 months we’re expanding into Europe.
+Last year we grew by over 700%, and in the next 12 months we’re expanding into Europe.

 We’re written in Ruby and we’re hiring.